Five Oaks Academy Family Round 2

 The collection is called a mid-turbinate collection.
 We believe it can be more accurate than the nasopharyngeal because the patient doesn’t retract in pain.

-The test itself is a PCR test.
+The standard test itself is a PCR test.
 DHEC provides more information here.

-RT-PCR tests are also very common.
+RT-PCR tests are also very common and is a subset of PCR.
 There is a small difference that can be read about here.
+It is like a PCR is a Camry and an RT-PCR is a Camry LX.
+Both are Camrys, just one is slightly different.

 Yup!
 We recommend social distancing of course, but if you live with your family and are all getting tested, you can all come in one car!